 Introduction: The Observed of All Observers 1.
 Towards A Theory of The Lyric Eye 2.
 Hoover’s Optics: Bureau Reading and Impractical Criticism 3.
 Surveillance Poetics Abroad 4.
 Surveillance Poetics at Home.
 Conclusion: Poetry in The Age of Dataveillance

 “Tyne Daile Sumner’s engrossing, elegantly written book examines twentieth-century US American lyric poetry in the context of the rise of an increasingly invasive surveillance state.
-While focussing on the period 1920-1960, Sumner dips back into the nineteenth century, to poetic and political precursors like Walt Whitman, Emily Dickinson, and John Stuart Mill to ask how both lyric poetry and surveillance organisations have relied on and redefined concepts of subjectivity, privacy, national identity, and even truthfulness.
+While focussing on the period 1920–1960, Sumner dips back into the nineteenth century, to poetic and political precursors like Walt Whitman, Emily Dickinson and John Stuart Mill to ask how both lyric poetry and surveillance organisations have relied on and redefined concepts of subjectivity, privacy, national identity and even truthfulness.
 And she looks ahead to our own century, suggesting that lyric poetry may offer a mode of self-revelation more complex and less easily co-opted than those available in the on-line confession-and-surveillance industry.
-Eminently readable, this volume has much to offer not only to scholars of poetry, but to anyone interested in US American culture, history and politics.” — Erin Carlston, Professor of English at University of Auckland
+Eminently readable, this volume has much to offer not only to scholars of poetry, but to anyone interested in US American culture, history and politics.” —Erin Carlston, Professor of English at the University of Auckland